Revolutionary-Games/Thrive/CONTRIBUTING.md

 menu that could be used to enable inbuilt mods, so this is a bit difficult at the time of writing.

+If your PR breaks save compatibility (older saves no longer being loadable) you should include a save upgrader in your PR.
+Note that you may need to introduce a new sub version / bump the version number to make it possible to trigger the save upgrader.

 ## Translating the game

 You can find the necessary informations about how to translate the game [here](doc/working_with_translations.md).